|

 you really want to exit.

-You may also use exit, Ctrl-X Ctrl-C, to exit the editor.
+You may also use exit, Ctrl-x Ctrl-c, to exit the editor.
 It

 ignores any recursive editing levels.
-When given a numeric argument,
+When given a

-Epsilon won't warn you about unsaved files, write a session file
+numeric argument, Epsilon won't warn you about

-(see the next section), record your current font settings, or similar
+your current font settings, or similar things.
+It will simply exit

-argument as its exit code (instead of zero, returned for a normal
+of zero, returned for a normal exit).

 You can customize Epsilon's actions at startup by defining a hook